Nutrition: Nutrients

 Nutrients are substances that provide energy and physical components to the organism, allowing it to survive, grow, and reproduce.
 Nutrients can be basic elements or complex macromolecules.
 Approximately 30 elements are found in organic matter, with nitrogen, carbon, and phosphorus being the most important.
 Macronutrients are the primary substances required by an organism, and micronutrients are substances required by an organism in trace amounts.
 Organic micronutrients are classified as vitamins, and inorganic micronutrients are classified as minerals.
+Over-nutrition of macronutrients is a major cause of obesity and increases the risk of developing various non-communicable diseases (NCDs), including type 2 diabetes, stroke, hypertension, coronary heart disease, osteoporosis, and some forms of cancer.
+Nutrients can also be classified as essential or nonessential, with essential meaning the body cannot synthesize the nutrient on its own.

 Nutrients are absorbed by the cells and used in metabolic biochemical reactions.
 These include fueling reactions that create precursor metabolites and energy, biosynthetic reactions that convert precursor metabolites into building block molecules, polymerizations that combine these molecules into macromolecule polymers, and assembly reactions that use these polymers to construct cellular structures.

 Nutritional groups

 Organisms can be classified by how they obtain carbon and energy.
 Heterotrophs are organisms that obtain nutrients by consuming the carbon of other organisms, while autotrophs are organisms that produce their own nutrients from the carbon of inorganic substances like carbon dioxide.
 Mixotrophs are organisms that can be heterotrophs and autotrophs, including some plankton and carnivorous plants.
 Phototrophs obtain energy from light, while chemotrophs obtain energy by consuming chemical energy from matter.
 Organotrophs consume other organisms to obtain electrons, while lithotrophs obtain electrons from inorganic substances, such as water, hydrogen sulfide, dihydrogen, iron(II), sulfur, or ammonium.
 Prototrophs can create essential nutrients from other compounds, while auxotrophs must consume preexisting nutrients.